Yoast/wordpress-seo/readme.txt

 * Adds support for the 'eye' markers in Gutenberg using the experimental annotations API in Gutenberg.
 They will work for the paragraph, quote, heading and list blocks.
 * Adds the latest og:locale options provided by Facebook.
 Props to [valtlfelipe](https://github.com/valtlfelipe)
 * Adds support for oEmbed utilization of Yoast custom fields (post meta) values.
 Specifically the image and the title.
 Props to [ben-caplan](https://github.com/ben-caplan)
-* Improves the accessibility of the "Bulk editor" and "Search console" tables.
 * Defines attachment as non-accessible when attachment urls are redirected to the attachment file itself.
 Props to [stodorovic](https://github.com/stodorovic)
+* Improves the accessibility of the "Bulk editor" and "Search console" tables.
 * Hides SEO title and metadescription fields on the author edit page when the author archives are disabled.
 * Replaces Settings ZIP download (export) and upload (import) functionality with Settings fields.

 Bugfixes:

+* Fixes a bug where assessments would fail if a "<" character is present in the content.
 * Fixes a bug where the excerpt replacement variable will output a piece of the post content when no excerpt is given.
-* Fixes a bug where the Dashboard Widget was not displayed in the correct language.
 * Fixes a bug where the wrong title is rendered for the WooCommerce product archive.
 * Fixes a bug where the Yoast metabox is visible even when the attachment urls are redirected to the attachment file itself.
-* Fixes a bug where assessments would fail if a "<" character is present in the content.
+* Fixes a bug where the Dashboard Widget was not displayed in the correct language.
-* Fixes a bug where paragraphs were sometimes not correctly detected because paragraph tags were not automatically added in WordPress-like fashion.
+* Fixes a bug in combination with Gutenberg where paragraphs were sometimes not correctly detected because paragraph tags were not automatically added in WordPress-like fashion.
-* Fixes a bug where multiple marker buttons could be active at the same time.
+* Fixes a bug in combination with Gutenberg where multiple marker buttons could be active at the same time.
-* Fixes a bug where escaped HTML is shown in the OpenGraph description.
+* Fixes a bug in combination with Gutenberg where escaped HTML is shown in the OpenGraph description.

 Compatibility: